- Weekend Schedule

 REUNION GIVING

-Both awards provide friendly competition between Reunion Classes with the reward of exclusive champagne service throughout Reunion Weekend.
+are honored with exclusive champagne service throughout Reunion Weekend.

 Hotel Information